 Here are the steps you need to take to form an LLC in Indiana.
 For more information on how to form an LLC in any state, see Nolo's article How to Form an LLC.

 Under Indiana law, an LLC name must contain as the last words, "Limited Liability Company," "L.L.C.," or "LLC."
 The name may (but need not) contain the name of a member or manager.

 Your LLC's name must be recognizably different from the names of other business entities already on file with the Indiana Secretary of State.
-Names may be checked for availability by searching the Indiana business name database.
-You may reserve a name for up to 120 days by filing an Application for Reservation for Exclusive Use of Corporate Name with the Secretary of State.
-The application may be filed online or by mail.
+Names may be checked for availability by searching the Indiana Secretary of State business name database.
+You may reserve a name for up to 120 days by filing a Reservation of Business Name with the Secretary of State.
+The reservation must be filed online.
 The filing fee is $20.

 Every Indiana LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 A registered agent may be an individual who resides in Indiana, or a domestic or foreign business entity authorized to do business in Indiana.
 The registered agent must have a physical street address in Indiana.

 All LLCs doing business in Indiana must file a Business Entity Report with the Secretary of State every two years.
-The report must be filed during the anniversary month of the LLC's formation.
+The report is due every other year in the anniversary month of your LLC's formation.
 For example, if your LLC was formed on July 15 of an odd-numbered year, then your report would be due in July of each subsequent odd-numbered year.
 The report can be filed online or by mail.
 The filing fee is $50 for filings by mail and $32 for online filings.
 For more information on Indiana biennial report requirements, see Nolo's article Indiana LLC Filing Requirements.